thetmc249/OreUI-Recreation/README.md

-# OreUI Recreation
+# OreUI Recreation: 1.20.1 Backport
 <!-- SVG version -->
 <a href="https://modrinth.com/resourcepack/oreui-recreation"><img alt="modrinth" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/modrinth_vector.svg"></a>
 <a href="https://www.curseforge.com/minecraft/texture-packs/oreui-recreation"><img alt="curseforge" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/curseforge_vector.svg"></a>

 **[OptiGUI](https://modrinth.com/mod/optigui) is optional but highly recommended for certain blocks to have their own GUIs!
 (Optifine is supported mostly with the exception of Barrels)**

-## 1.21.4+ Only for now
+## Due to being a 1.20.1 Backport, there are some minor GUI limitations such as:

+- No custom selection slots
+- No custom tooltips
+- No custom scrollbars in menus
+- No custom textboxes

-Ore UI Recreation is a resource pack that tries to replicate the new Bedrock UI in Java with the  Chest, Ender Chest, and Shulker Box color coded UIs as well as matching the rest of the GUIs in the game with this 'rounded' style. (minus the controversal Horizontal Layout and HUD).
+Ore UI Recreation is a resource pack that tries to replicate the new Bedrock UI in Java with the  Chest, Ender Chest, and Shulker Box color coded UIs as well as matching the rest of the GUIs in the game with this 'rounded' style. (minus the controversal Horizontal Layout).

 Feedback & Suggestions are greatly appreciated via the Issues!